Wall Insulation Guide

 Questions to Ask When Hiring a Wall Insulation Specialist

-- Does the contractor possess any form of insurance for the work?
-It would be best if you looked for contractors who have insurance that covers property damage, personal injuries, and a work guarantee.
+- Do they have insurance?
+It would be best if you looked for contractors who have public liability insurance, that covers property damage and personal injuries.